ovh/venom/executors/web/README.md

 Navigate in a web application

-Use case: You have a web application and you want to check some behaviours ?
+Use case: You have a web application and you want to check some behaviours?
 Venom allows you to navigate into it and execute actions.

 ## Input